wlonk/arcadia/rules/outcomes.rst

 ~~~~~~~~~~~

 When you may suffer wounds or illness, use this outcome.
 See
-:ref:`harm-and-healing` for more on wounds and impairment.
+:ref:`Harm and Healing` for more on wounds and impairment.

 -  Ace or two: You are mortally wounded.
 -  Three or four: You are gravely wounded.